easy to get around on foot or by public transportation here, and drivers are known for

 The narrow streets are filled with storefronts,

 which displays an impressive selection of

-gifts and collectibles for the dachshund
+gifts and collectibles for the dachshund lover

-Pottery Barn and Urban Outfitters.
+Barn and Urban Outfitters.

-The Portland streetcar connects Nob Hill
+The Portland Streetcar connects Nob Hill

 to the Pearl District for a 4.
 8 mile shopping

 loop that will leave you in need of a lift.
 You

 wouldn’t want to walk with all those bags!